 Unlawful deductions from wages

-- Which are “required or authorised by statute”?
-For example, deductions for income tax and national insurance contributions.
-It also includes deductions made pursuant to the Attachment of Earnings Act 1971;
+Examples of this include deductions for income tax and national insurance contributions.
+It also includes deductions made under the Attachment of Earnings Act 1971.

-- The contractual provision has to make it clear that the deduction will be made from the worker's wages.
-You must also be able to show that the event justifying the deduction has occurred;
+The contractual provision has to make it clear that the deduction will be made from the worker's wages.
+The employer must also be able to show that the event justifying the deduction has occurred.

-- Payable to third parties (for example, contributions to a pension scheme or trade union dues) made either pursuant to a contractual term (to which the worker has agreed in writing) or with their prior written agreement or consent;
+Debts payable to third parties might include contributions to a pension scheme or trade union due.
+These would become payable either because of a contractual term in the employment agreement or with the prior written agreement or consent of the employee.

-- Made from a worker’s wages for taking part in a strike or other industrial action;
+For taking part in a strike or other industrial action

-If you, without contractual authority or individual or (if relevant) collective consent, reduce a worker’s wages, this will normally amount to a deduction.
+If an employer, without contractual authority or individual or collective consent, reduces a worker’s wages then this would normally amount to a deduction.

 If you make an unlawful deduction but, at the same time, increase another element of the worker's remuneration so that there is no overall reduction in pay, there will still be an unlawful deduction from wages.

-- Ensure that you have the worker’s written consent to make the appropriate deduction before attempting to do so.
+Ensure that you have the employee’s written consent to make the appropriate deduction before attempting to do so.
 You can do this by inserting a provision in the employee’s contract.

 Please note that the information provided on this page: